ARC Prize remains undefeated.

 Example ARC-AGI Task

-For more, see ARC-AGI's data structure.
+Learn more about ARC-AGI's data structure.

 1. Objectness